tenzir/tenzir/changelog/v2.3.1/bug-fixes/2624--transform-oversized-partition.md

-Fixed an indefinite hang when applying a partition transform to a partition that is not a valid flatbuffer.
+We fixed an indefinite hang that occurred when attempting to apply a pipeline to a partition that is not a valid flatbuffer.